atksh/python_prtree/README.md

 # NOTE

-- This PRTree is implemented by C++ with Pybind11, and much faster than numba implementation of PRTree.
+- C++ implements this PRTree with Pybind11 and much faster than the numba implementation of PRTree.
-- If you can use C++, you should use boost::geometry (I didn't know it and sadly made this package).
+- If you can use C++, you should use boost::geometry (I did not know it and sadly made this package).
 - Please note that insert / erase operations are not optimized compared to ordinary r-tree.
 Plus, this implementation does not exactly follow that of the paper due to my technical skills.